okta/okta-auth-js/docs/idx.md

 ## Usage

-This module provides convenience methods to support popular scenarios to communicate with [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/).
+This module provides convenience methods to support popular scenarios to communicate with [Okta's Identity Engine][].

 ### Concepts